-To help restore lost freedom and peace of mind to Kentuckiana wounded heroes and their families by providing trained rescue dogs.
+To help restore lost freedom and peace of mind to Kentuckiana wounded heroes and their families by providing specially trained and certified assistance dogs.

-The nonprofit Dogs Helping Heroes (DHH) addresses the increasing demand for trained service dogs for first responders and military personnel injured during the course of their careers.
-Our inspiration is to improve the daily lives of disabled military veterans, wounded first responders and Gold Star families who would benefit from a service dog.
+The nonprofit Dogs Helping Heroes (DHH) addresses the increasing demand for trained assistance dogs for first responders and military personnel injured during the course of their careers.
+Our inspiration is to improve the daily lives of disabled military veterans, wounded first responders and Gold Star families who would benefit from an assistance dog.

 Collaboration with the Kentuckiana community enables DHH to accomplish its program effectively and efficiently.
 Our program includes raising funds for the rescuing and training of canines; assessing the service requirements and desires of heroes and their families; and coordinating the relationships between individual heroes and their dogs.
 Individuals, corporate sponsors and charities generously provide financial support.

-From local shelters and rescues, DHH selects canines that best fit the criteria derived from our experience and research..
+From local shelters and rescues, DHH selects canines that best fit the criteria derived from our experience and research.
 The dogs are boarded, equipped and trained for service.
 Obedience training includes manners, composure and formal commands.
-Service training includes at least three tasks required by a disabled hero and compliance with Assistance Dogs International.
+Service training includes at least three tasks required by a disabled hero.

-DHH facilitates the rehabilitation process for heroes by assigning an appropriate service dog to an individual and his or her caregiver(s).
+DHH facilitates the rehabilitation process for heroes by assigning an appropriate assistance dog to an individual and his or her caregiver(s).
 Matched dogs acquire the American Kennel Club’s Canine Good Citizen Award and comply with the American Disabilities Act of 1990.
-We are in the process of acquiring certification from Assistance Dogs International.